 All co-exhibitors must be members in good standing of NBAA.

-Once registered, co-exhibitors will have separate company profiles in the online exhibitor directory and the mobile app.
-Co-exhibitors, like exhibitors, will need to log in to the Exhibitor Dashboard to update their company information online for the mobile app and online exhibitor directory.
+Once registered, co-exhibitors will have separate company profiles in the online exhibitor directory and a listing in the printed pocket guide.
+Co-exhibitors, like exhibitors, will need to log in to the Exhibitor Dashboard to update their company information for the online exhibitor directory.
 Co-exhibitors are not allotted badges and should work through their primary exhibitors to secure badges.

 Official Service Contractors

-To ensure orderly and efficient installation, operation and removal of displays and to eliminate confusion, NBAA Management has designated Freeman and other firms (listed in the Exhibitor Service Kit to be distributed in mid-December) as official service contractors.
-NBAA Management holds these firms responsible for quality service and fair prices and may intercede on behalf of exhibitors in the event of faulty work or unfair charges.
-NBAA Management encourages all exhibitors to place orders with these firms unless a permanent arrangement has been established with a display house or outside contractor to set up and dismantle exhibits.
+To ensure the orderly and efficient installation, operation and removal of displays, NBAA has designated Freeman, and other firms listed in the Exhibitor Service Kit, as Official Service Contractors.
+NBAA holds these firms responsible for quality service and fair prices and will intercede on behalf of exhibitors in the event of faulty work or unfair charges.
+NBAA encourages all exhibitors to place orders with these firms unless a permanent arrangement has been established with a display house or outside contractor to set up and dismantle exhibits.